nikeshnazareth/verifiable-voting/cartoon/technicalities/script.md

 * The organiser could establish a separate process for anonymous accounts to prove their authorisation and request funds, but this weakens the guarantee that all authorised voters were able to vote.

-As the technology matures, it will be possible for the organiser to directly pay the fees on behalf of the voters.
+As the technology matures, it will become possible for the organiser to directly pay the fees on behalf of the voters.

-It will also be possible to leverage Ethereum security without directly interacting with it.
+It will also become possible to leverage the blockchain's security without directly interacting with it.

 Either option will preserve anonymity and security.